 - 2 table spoons of butter for frying

 - With most of my ketogenic diet chicken recipes, I don't remove the skin, but I like variety and some recipes are nice without it.
+For a much fattier chicken recipe, check out this one here.

 - To butterfly or cut the chicken breast in half, you want to place the breast on a flat surface.
 Place one hand on the top and run a sharp knife horizontally through the thickest part.
 Be sure not to cut all the way through.
 Need more help, then watch the video at the bottom of this page.